BENNI-GITHUB/project-03-Benni-Auto/TESTING.md

 ![testing from user stories](documentation/Testing/testing-01-a.png)

-As soon as the user log out, a notification will be pop up and confirm the logging out the process. also, the navar items changed and the greeting text disapeared.
+As soon as the user log out, a notification will be pop up and confirm the logging out the process. also, the navbar items changed and the greeting text disappeared.

 ![testing from user stories](documentation/Testing/testing-01-b.png)